The Palme d'Or, supreme award of the Cannes Film Festival

 This innovation is in line with an initiative introduced by Chopard in 2013, for the 66th Cannes Film Festival, aiming to promote sustainable development in the luxury sector.
 The first phase in this initiative was the creation of the Green Carpet High Jewellery collection in partnership with Livia Firth, Artistic Director and Founder of the Eco-Age non-profit association, and the NGO Alliance for Responsible Mining (ARM).

 The Palme d’Or is also the symbol of the exceptional relationship that links the Swiss jeweller and the Cannes Film Festival.
 A partnership that has grown in strength over the years.
 By giving the Palme d'Or the additional virtue of being environmentally responsible, Chopard and the Cannes Film Festival wrote a new page in their shared history and openly affirmed their commitment to work towards a luxury sector that is a good corporate citizen and that is respectful of the environment.

 The creation of such a prestigious trophy in "Fairmined" gold marks a fundamental stage in the "journey" Chopard has made towards responsible luxury.
-For the first time ever, the Palme d'Or will represent not only the very highest standards of film production but ethical gold production as well.
-On this issue, Caroline Scheufele stated: "I am very happy and proud that the Palme d’Or, which I redesigned sixteen years ago, can today benefit from traceable gold that is extracted under conditions that respect people and the environment".
+The Palme d'Or does not only represent the best of film production, but also the best production in the goldsmith's art.
+On this issue, Caroline Scheufele stated: I am very happy and proud that the Palme d’Or, which I redesigned back in 1998, can today benefit from traceable gold that is extracted under conditions that respect people and the environment".